 Dr. Fred Van De Vusse and Dr. Angel Alcala helped shape my coastal resources management understanding.
 Mr. Ver Zabala (+) (Ver), a very good friend had no equal in terms of understanding the farmers mind, and his passion and stamina to make agroforestry work on the ground.
 Mr. Rafael Jun Bojos taught me how to navigate the fisheries world

 Mr. Rey Crsystal, the articulate Central Visayas NEDA regional director and Dr. Pons Batugal (DOST PCARRD) helped me in many ways on how to bring science to influence policy and politics.
-I cannot mention my other esteemed peers and younger co travelers, lest I do injustice if I miss any name, each an important factor in, my book.
+Allow me to cite – Joel B. Choy C, Cha C, May Y, Tex.
+Weng, Becky, Fred, John, Bel, Pam, Chit, Fred, Boyet, Henry, Jun, Ed, Caesar and many more.

 Insights

-• The upland issues were a lot simpler then.
-One of the key major issues then was kaingin, today it is already about commodity driven agriculture (e.g., yellow corn in hilly lands).
+- The upland agriculture issues were a lot simpler then.
+One of the key major issues then was kaingin.
+Today it is already about commodity driven agriculture (e.g., yellow corn in hilly lands).

-• This was my first my first full exposure the” institutional culture” of DA and DENR, and LGU.
+- This period was my first my first full exposure to the” institutional culture” of DA and DENR, and LGU.
 These cultures either enabled or constrained meaningful development…

 Leave a reply